 Suffice to say, I will come back next year.
 And thanks to everyone at Kapiti for the friendly welcome and great tournament.

 P.S.: My special thanks go to my friend Nick.
 Who not only let me crash at his place, but decided to come along and to drive us both days.
 He only got his first bow a few months before and due to a renovation project had no time to shoot it.
-So his only practise was a late night session on Friday night with me, just before the tournament.
+So his only practice was a late night session on Friday night with me, just before the tournament.
 What a spirit!